 There are no shortage of emulators on the Play Store, and RetroArch in particular stands out for its versatility.
 RetroArch isn't an emulator, but a front-end that lets you run games from a variety of consoles and game engines.

-If you need a traditional emulator, there's DraStic that lets you play Nintendo DS titles on your phone, My Boy! for Game Boy Advance, PPSSPP for PlayStation Portable titles, Reicast for Dreamcast, and so much more.
+If you need a traditional emulator, there's DraStic that lets you play Nintendo DS titles on your phone, My Boy! for Game Boy Advance, PPSSPP for PlayStation Portable games, Reicast for Dreamcast, and so much more.

 The Emulation On Android sub-reddit has the definitive list of emulators available on Android, along with a useful list of controllers and general information.
 What you basically need to know is that even older phones from four to five years ago are several magnitudes of times more powerful than gaming consoles of old, so they shouldn't have any issues running classic games.